Cowboys and East Indians

 “Cowboys and East Indians”

-“Cowboys and East Indians” is from Nina McConigley’s debut collection of the same title (FiveChapters Books, 2013).
+“Cowboys and East Indians” is from Nina McConigley’s debut collection of the same title (FiveChapters Books,).
 Her work has appeared in The New York Times, The Virginia Quarterly Review, American Short Fiction, Slice Magazine, and elsewhere.
 She has twice been nominated for a Pushcart Prize and she was a finalist for the 2011 Flannery O’Connor Short Fiction Award.
-She lives in Wyoming.

 McConigley said this about her piece: The story started with the llama.
 In high school, I did a summer science program.
 To do our field research, we went up into the mountains of Wyoming, and instead of pack horses, we had pack llamas that carried all of our research equipment.
 When we’d get into camp at night, they would be in a makeshift corral, and they would eat and drink, but show very little other emotion.
 They seemed curious about our little crew, and were, if anything, very pleasant.
 They never spit and seemed indifferent to the whole experience.